Axway/amplify-central/content/en/docs/amplify_relnotes/20220826_marketplace.md

 ### Consumer insights

-The following enhancements and bug fixes are available in this release.

-#### Feature updates for Consumer insights

-There are no enhancements available in this release.

-#### Bug fixes for Consumer insights

-There are no bug fixes available in this release.
+There are no enhancements and bug fixes in this release.

-#### Known issues for Consumer insights

-There are no known limitations in this release.